rhammell/planesnet/README.md

 ## Class Labels

-The "plane" class includes 4700 images.
+The "plane" class includes 4900 images.
 Images in this class are near-centered on the body of a single airplane, with the majority of the plane's wings, tail, and nose also visible.
 Examples of different aircraft sizes, orientations, and atmospheric conditions are included.
 Example images from this class are shown below.

 ![planes](http://i.imgur.com/SkimtmU.png)

 The "no-plane" class includes 9800 images.
-4700 of these images are a random sampling of different landcover features - water, vegetion, bare earth, buildings, etc. - that do not include any portion of an airplane.
-The other 4700 images are "confusers" that contain a portion of an airplane, but not enough to meet the full definition of the "plane" class.
+Half of these images are a random sampling of different landcover features - water, vegetion, bare earth, buildings, etc. - that do not include any portion of an airplane.
+The other half of them images are "confusers" that contain a portion of an airplane, but not enough to meet the full definition of the "plane" class.
 Example images from this class are shown below.

 ![no-planes](http://i.imgur.com/9mxE7Ca.png)
 ![planes](http://i.imgur.com/81eOBRz.png)